brainfunc/web-app/docs/TeamInfo.md

 ### Abhinav Sonawane

+  **Medical Advisor**

-  **Medical Advisor** - Helps in Content Development and guidance in biology based aspects of game.
+  Content Development for biology based aspects.
   - Qualifications
     - Bachelor of Ayurved Medicine & Surgery
     - Masters in Surgery

 ### Abhinav Chhikara

+  **Design Advisor**

-  **Design Advisor** - Lead Designer at Unacademy.
+  Design based guidance.Lead Designer at Unacademy.
   Co-founder @lisn.xyz.
 Product Designer.
   - Linkedin:- https://www.linkedin.com/in/abhinavchhikara/

 ### Abhishek Sen

-  **Business Advisor** - Co-founder and CEO @numbereight.me (Funded Company, was also a part of Reid Hoffman backed accelerator - EF London).
+  **Business Advisor**

+  Co-founder and CEO @numbereight.me (Funded, Inc. in London, UK)
   - Linkedin:- https://www.linkedin.com/in/abhisheksen/

 ## Interns
 The team has had previous development and marketing experience as a team.
 They as a team have recently won a dev challenge - the OST Alpha Phase II Dev Challenge as well.
+We intend to keep the interns and take them along as full time hires as the project develops.

 ### Prasanna Dhavale (PR and Marketing Intern)